Hesperian Health Guides

 DENT Appendix Page 209-4.png

-NOTE: Do not hold aspirin on the bad tooth.
+NOTE: Do not hold aspirin on a bad tooth.
 Aspirin has acid that can hurt the tooth.
 Always swallow aspirin immediately.
 For severe pain, when aspirin does not help, an adult can take 30 mg of codeine 4 to 6 times a day, as needed.
 Use paracetamol (acetaminophen) instead of aspirin for children under 12 years, especially for babies or for children with flu signs.
 Aspirin can be dangerous for them and for people with asthma.

 Antibiotics: To fight infection